sfera-labs/lorabus-arduino/README.md

 ```

 ### Common parameters
-Each node (gateway and remote nodes) must be assigned a different Modbus unit address (function 1).
+Each node (gateway and remote nodes) must be assigned a different **Modbus unit address** (function 1).

-Use functions 4, 5 and 6 to set the LoRa radio parameters.
+Use functions 4, 5 and 6 to set the **LoRa radio parameters**.
 All units under the same LoRaBus network must have the same LoRa radio configuration.
-A higher spreading factor lets you cover a larger distance between remote nodes and gateway, but entails a longer time-on-air for LoRa messages, which, in turn, means a higher consumption of the duty cycle.
+A higher **spreading factor** lets you cover a larger distance between remote nodes and gateway, but entails a longer time-on-air for LoRa messages, which, in turn, means a higher consumption of the duty cycle.

-Use function 7 to set the maximum duty cycle to be used. the value is expressed in 1/1000, so, to set a 5% duty cycle, enter 50; for a 0.1% duty cycle, enter 1.
+Use function 7 to set the maximum **duty cycle** to be used. the value is expressed in 1/1000, so, to set a 5% duty cycle, enter 50; for a 0.1% duty cycle, enter 1.
 When the specified duty cycle is exceeded the module will stop sending LoRa mesages until the end of the current duty cycle window.

 **NB** Make sure to set a duty cycle no higher than the allowed one for the selected frequency.

-The duty cycle window (function 8) lets you set the time period over which the duty cycle is calculated.
+The **duty cycle window** (function 8) lets you set the time period over which the duty cycle is calculated.
 It can be set from 10 seconds to 1 hour (3600 seconds).
 Set a small window if you want to make sure that a module is never "muted" for long periods.
 Set a larger window if, for instance, you foresee having many close updates/commands separated by long pauses.

-Function 9 lets you set a site-ID and a password used for the LoRa messages.
+Function 9 lets you set a **site-ID** and a **password** used for the LoRa messages.
 All units under the same LoRaBus network must have the same site-ID and password.
 The site-ID is used for rapidly discard messages from difefrent LoRaBus networks, while the password is used to encrypt the content of messages.

 If more LoRaBus networks are used in the same area, make sure to set different site-IDs and, if possible, use different LoRa frequencies.

-Use function C to define input/output rules.
+Use function C to define **input/output rules**.
 With these rules you can configure each one of the digital inputs to control the corresponding output relay.
 The rules string consists of four characters, where the leftmost character represents the rule for DI1/DO1 and the rightmost character for DI4/DO4.
 The possible rules are:

 `F`: follow - the relay is closed when input is high and open when low